Sen. Kamala Harris Is Introducing A Bill To Address The Racial Disparity In Coronavirus Cases And Deaths

 The task force would also advise federal agencies on disbursing money from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which includes funding for small businesses and education grants for states.

 Sens.
-Cory Booker, Michael Bennet, Bernie Sanders, Sheldon whitehouse, Sherrod Brown, and Tina Smith will co-sponsor the bill.
+Cory Booker, Michael Bennet, Bernie Sanders, Sheldon Whitehouse, Sherrod Brown, and Tina Smith will sponsor the bill.

 "Early reports overwhelmingly show that COVID-19 is disproportionately infecting and killing minorities across the nation,” Harris said.
 “And sadly — but not surprisingly — what we’re seeing reflects long-standing inequities in our health care and economic systems.”

-Harris’s bill also calls on the Centers for Disease Control and Prevention to publish more detailed race and ethnicity data for COVID-19 as it relates to hospitalizations, ventilation, and mortality rates.
+Harris’s bill also calls on the CDC to publish more detailed race and ethnicity data for COVID-19 as it relates to hospitalizations, ventilation, and mortality rates.

 The CDC agreed to publish race and ethnicity data for COVID-19 cases, after members of Congress, across both parties, sent letters asking them to do so, but has subsequently released incomplete statistics.